pykaldi/pykaldi/README.md

 PyKaldi [`asr`][PyKaldi ASR Docs] module includes a number of easy-to-use, high-level classes to make it dead simple to put together ASR systems in Python.
-We should note that PyKaldi does not provide high-level utilities for training automatic speech recognition (ASR) models, so you need to use pre-trained ASR models with PyKaldi.
+We should note that PyKaldi does not provide any high-level utilities for training ASR models, so you need to use pre-trained ASR models with PyKaldi.
 The reason why this is so is simply because there is no high-level ASR training API in Kaldi C++ libraries.
-Kaldi ASR models are trained using complex shell [recipes][Kaldi Recipes] that handle everything from data preparation to the orchestration of myriad Kaldi executables used in training.
+Kaldi ASR models are trained using complex shell-level [recipes][Kaldi Recipes] that handle everything from data preparation to the orchestration of myriad Kaldi executables used in training.
 This is by design and unlikely to change in the future.

 #### Offline ASR using Kaldi Models